Mike Elko: Early life

 Raised in South Brunswick, New Jersey, Elko graduated in 1995 from South Brunswick High School, where he played baseball, basketball and was the quarterback for the school's football team.
 He was recognized by the coaches of the Greater Middlesex Conference as the league's top quarterback in 1994 and was inducted into the school's athletic hall of fame in 2012.
 He graduated from the University of Pennsylvania, where he played for the Penn Quakers football team that won the Ivy league championship in 1998.

 Coaching career

 Early career

 Elko coached under Dave Clawson for 12 seasons.
 He spent two seasons with Clawson at both Fordham and Richmond, five seasons with him at Bowling Green, and three seasons with Clawson at Wake Forest.
 During the 2016 season, Elko's Wake Forest defense ranked in the top 20 for NCAA Division I Football Bowl Subdivision (FBS) in defensive touchdowns scored, turnovers, red zone defense, sacks, and scoring defense.

 Notre Dame

 On December 20, 2016, Elko was announced as the new defensive coordinator at Notre Dame Fighting Irish football The Fighting Irish fired DC Brian VanGorder the prior September after Notre Dame started the season with a 1–3 record and a defense ranked third from the bottom of the FBS.
+Elko was credited with significantly improving the team's defense, ranking 31st in scoring defense, 39th in pass efficiency defense, and 43rd in turnovers gained.